How These Graphic Designers Tell a Story Through Their Websites

 Beeple: Digital art (films, VJ loops and more)

-Everything about Mike Winkelmann’s website screams Mike Winkelmann, from the full-screen videos on the homepage, to the monochrome color scheme and the way the words cross out when clicked.
+Everything about Mike Winkelmann’s graphic design website screams Mike Winkelmann, from the full-screen videos on the homepage, to the monochrome color scheme and the way the words cross out when clicked.
 Not to mention the language used throughout the site that adds an intimate and real tone.
 There’s a diverse mix of projects, including animated short films, VJ clips and ‘Everydays’.
 Despite their different styles and natures, they come together to form a whole experience.
 But if you really want to treat yourself (and enjoy a trip down memory lane), dive into the ‘Archive’ section.
-We promise brutally honest, behind the scenes action.
+We promise brutally honest, behind-the-scenes action.
 Enjoy.

 Daniel Aristizábal: Art direction and digital art